Big Pigeon in Southwest Iowa

 Two fortuitous events altered Eisenhower's grand plan:

-1. The First Army seized a bridge across the Rhine on 7 March.
+1. The First Army seized a bridge across the middle Rhine on 7 March.

 2. The Third Army crossed the Rhine by boat at multiple locations late in March.